Wallet

 I have been looking for two days for the perfect wallet pattern.
 This is the one!
 Thank you so much!
 I will be making mine tomorrow.

 This is a great tutorial!!!
-I am so excited to give it a shot
+I am so excited to give it a shot 🙂 Thank you!

 Could you please post pictures for the outside pocket?
 I’m having a hard time figuring the outside pocket out.